astropy/astropy/docs/nddata/bitmask.rst

 In order to use lists of mnemonic bit flags names, one must provide a map, a subclass of `~astropy.nddata.bitmask.BitFlagNameMap`, that can be used to map mnemonic names to bit flag values.
-Normally these maps should be provided by a third-patry package supporting a specific instrument.
+Normally these maps should be provided by a third-party package supporting a specific instrument.
+Each bit flag in the map may also contain a string comment following the flag value.
 In the example below we define a simple mask map:

     >>> from astropy.nddata.bitmask import BitFlagNameMap
     >>> class ST_DQ(BitFlagNameMap):
     ...
 CR = 1
     ...
 CLOUDY = 4
     ...
-RAINY = 8
+RAINY = 8, 'Dome closed'
     ...
 HOT = 32
     ...
 DEAD = 64
     >>> bitmask.bitfield_to_boolean_mask([9, 10, 73, 217], ignore_flags='CR,RAINY,DEAD',